Special thanks to Certified Angus Beef and Acme Fresh Market for getting me these gorgeous steaks.

 - Season the steaks: At least an hour before cooking, sprinkle the meat evenly with the salt and pepper.
 This can be done as early as the night before; cover the steaks with plastic wrap and refrigerate, then take the steaks out when you start heating the grill.

 - Set the grill up for indirect high heat: Set the grill up for indirect high heat; half the grill with direct high heat, and the other half with no heat.
-On my Weber kettle I light a full chimney starter of charcoal, wait for it to be mostly covered with gray ash, then pour it in a tight pile over half the grill, two to three coals deep.
+(The grill's internal temperature should be 400 to 500°F.) On my Weber kettle I light a full chimney starter of charcoal, wait for it to be mostly covered with gray ash, then pour it in a tight pile over half the grill, two to three coals deep.
 Then I put the grate on the grill and brush it clean.

 - Reverse sear the steaks: Put the steaks on the grill over indirect heat, away from the lit coals, with the bone side of the steaks facing the heat.
 Close the lid, and position the air holes directly over the steaks.
 Cook the steaks with the lid closed; after ten minutes, flip the steaks and swap them so the steak that was farther away from the heat is now closer.
 The steaks are ready for searing when they reach 115°F internal in the thickest part, about 20 minutes of indirect cooking.
 (115°F is medium rare.
 Cook to 105°F to 110°F for rare, 125°F for medium.
 Beyond that…buy a thinner steak.)